The Center Conjecture for thick spherical buildings: Abstract

 \section{Abstract}

-We prove that a convex subcomplex of a spherical building of type $E_7$ or $E_8$ is a subbuilding or the group of building automorphisms preserving the subcomplex has a fixed point in it.
-Together with previous results of M\"uhlherr-Tits, and Leeb and the author, this completes the proof of Tits' Center Conjecture for thick spherical buildings.
+In this paper we show that a convex subcomplex of a spherical building of type $E_6$, $E_7$ or $E_8$ is a subbuilding or the automorphisms of the subcomplex fix a point on it.
+Together with previous results of M\"uhlherr-Tits, and Leeb and the author, this completes the proof of Tits' Center Conjecture for spherical buildings without factors of type $H_4$, in particular, for thick spherical buildings.